Skip to main content

 Fuite Caméra

-When a company needs a video, it usually goes something like this:
+When a company needs a video, it usually goes like this:

-1. Some poor soul, with no particular knowledge in the field, is put in charge of the project ("Oh, come on!
-You made that Christmas video with the tree!
+1. A poor soul, with no particular knowledge in the field, is put in charge of the project ("But yes!
+You made the Christmas video with the tree!
 It was great!")

-2. To show progress, this new manager, alone or in consultation, makes a number of decisions that will soon become irreversible: format, duration, sequences...
+2. To prove that progress is being made, this new manager makes decisions alone or in consultation that will quickly become irreversible: format, duration, sequences...

-3. Production compagnies are then contacted.
+3. Service providers are then contacted.
 For them, these arbitrary decisions are now input data.
-To prove their worth, they compete... on price.
+To prove their worth, they compete... on prices.

-The flaws in this approach are glaring: the most experienced people take no part in the most important decisions on the subject they know best.
-And the final choice of provider is based on the trivial (the price), not on what truly matters: the value the film will bring to the company.
+The flaws of this approach: the most experienced people take no part in the most important decisions on the subject they know best.
+And the final choice of service provider is made on the anecdotal (price), not on the essential: the value the film will bring.

 Ideally, it would go more like this:

-1. At the very first hint of needing something like video content, a minimal brief is assembled.
-It answers the basic questions – and that's it:
+1. At the first need for what looks like video content, a minimal brief is assembled.
+It answers basic questions – and that's it:

 • Why do you need a film?